Regional Allergy Asthma & Immunology Society

 Choosing Wisely Campaign

 Appropriate diagnosis and treatment of allergies require specific IgE testing (either skin or blood tests) based on the patient’s clinical history.
 The use of other tests or methods to diagnose allergies is unproven and can lead to inappropriate diagnosis and treatment.
-Appropriate diagnosis and treatment is both cost-effective and essential for optimal patient care.

-Before Choosing a Physician to Treat Your Allergies, Asthma, or Immunology Concerns
+What You Need to Know Before Choosing a Physician to Treat Your Allergies, Asthma, or Immunology Concerns

 -